S3 method for class 'mid'

 Value

-print.mid() returns the "mid" object passed to the function without any modification.
+print.mid() returns the original "mid" object invisibly.

 Details